 Personal and family history

 The patient’s personal history was unremarkable with no addictions reported.
-There was no history of long-standing diseases; including cancers, in his family.
+There was no history of long-standing diseases including cancer in his family.

 Physical examination

-The patient’s physical examination, including vital signs, was within normal limits.
+The patient’s physical examination including vital signs was within normal limits.

 Laboratory and imaging examinations

 Routine laboratory work-up was done which turned out to be normal.
-Mantoux test was performed which was negative.

-Chest X-ray performed was unremarkable.
+Mantoux test was performed which was negative, and the chest X-ray was unremarkable.
 A barium-swallow examination was performed which showed moderate dilatation of the distal portion of esophagus with mucosal irregularity and nodularity (Figure 1).
 Thickening and narrowing of the gastro-esophageal junction was present but there was no evidence of a tight stricture (Figure 2).
-These findings were suggestive of inflammatory aetiology.
+These findings were suggestive of inflammatory etiology.

 Computed tomography (CT) scan of the chest, abdomen and pelvis with contrast showed significant circumferential thickening of thoracic esophagus.
 The distal esophagus was dilated and fluid-filled with significant mural thickening near the gastro-esophageal junction (Figures 3-5).
 There was significant infiltration in the lesser omentum and enlarged, centrally necrotic lymph nodes were seen in the gastro-hepatic ligament, which pointed towards the possibility of malignancy (Figure 6).

-During esophagoscopy, a large circumferential growth was visualized starting from the middle and distal part of esophagus, involving the gastro-esophageal junction and extending up to 5 cm into cardia of stomach (Figures 7 and 8).
-The growth appeared glandular with thickened folds suggesting adenocarcinoma, neuroendocrine tumor or lymphoma.
+During esophagoscopy, a large circumferential growth was visualized starting from the middle and distal part of esophagus, involving the gastro-esophageal junction and extending up to 5 cm into the cardia of the stomach (Figures 7 and 8).
+The growth appeared glandular with thickened folds suggesting adenocarcinoma, neuroendocrine tumor, or lymphoma.

 Biopsy of the mural thickening was performed.
 Histopathological examination showed hyperplastic changes in the mucosa and reactive atypia of the lining epithelium (Figure 9).
-Severe acute and chronic inflammation was present and occasional dilated glands were seen along with polypoid and pseudo-polypoid formation consisting of ulcer, slough and granulation tissue.
+Severe acute and chronic inflammation was present and occasional dilated glands were seen along with polypoid and pseudo-polypoid formation consisting of ulcer, slough, and granulation tissue.
 There was no evidence of a neoplastic lesion.
-Polymerase chain reaction (PCR) was positive for M. tuberculosis in the esophageal biopsy.
-Later, culture also reported M. tuberculosis growth.
+PCR was positive for Mycobacterium tuberculosis in the esophageal biopsy.
+Subsequent cultures also showed M. tuberculosis growth.

 FINAL DIAGNOSES

-Following the CT scan report, we were strongly suspecting a possible malignancy, which made esophageal carcinoma and lymphoma our top differential diagnoses.
+Following the CT scan report, we strongly suspected a possible malignancy, which made esophageal carcinoma and lymphoma our top differential diagnoses.
 Due to its high incidence in Pakistan, we also included TB in our list of differential diagnoses.
 However, the lack of supporting history, unremarkable laboratory work-up, negative Mantoux test, normal chest X-ray, and most importantly, absence of signs of active or past pulmonary TB on CT scan made the diagnosis a challenge.
 In the end, the histopathology report helped in ruling out a possible malignancy, and combined with a positive TB-PCR result, we made the final diagnosis of esophageal TB.

 TREATMENT

-The patient was started on a six-month course with anti-tuberculous therapy (ATT) comprised of rifampicin, isoniazid, ethambutol and pyrazinamide.
+The patient was started on a 6-mo course with anti-tuberculous therapy (ATT) comprised of rifampicin, isoniazid, ethambutol, and pyrazinamide.

 OUTCOME AND FOLLOW-UP

-A significant response to ATT was noted as CT scan done at one-month follow-up showed significant interval reduction in esophageal mural thickening as well as size of the soft tissue infiltrating the lesser omentum.
-Dysphagia resolved within the first two months.
-Following 6 months of treatment, the patient had gained 8 kgs in weight and reported a complete resolution of symptoms.
+A significant response to ATT was noted, as the CT scan done at 1-mo follow-up showed significant interval reduction in esophageal mural thickening as well as size of the soft tissue infiltrating the lesser omentum.
+Dysphagia resolved within the first 2 mo.
+Following 6 mo of treatment, the patient had gained 8 kg in weight and reported the complete resolution of symptoms.

 DISCUSSION